jeremiahishere/PAX-RTP-Index/README.md

 ----

 This repository contains RTP/PAX data in a machine-readable format.
+The values are used in Solo/Autocross events.

 * **Available File Types:**
   * JSON